kannans89/graphql-learning/3.EnvironmentSetup/EnvSetup.md

 ### Step 9 : Run the application and test with GraphiQL

-- verify the folder structure of project test-app
+- Verify the folder structure of project test-app

 ```javascript